ucsb-cs156/w22/_lab/jspa00.md

 * <https://stjs.tech/systems-programming/>

-Please read through the chapter, and try the code examples.
+Please read through the chapter,  try the code examples.

+Then look through the exercises; they will then be divided between programming exercises and homework exercises.